crosire/reshade-shaders/REFERENCE.md

  * ``technique Name < enabled = true; >``
  Enable (or disable if false) this technique by default.
- * ``technique Name < run_once = true; >``
- Set to true for this technique to only ever execute a single time (can be used to do initialization work).
  * ``technique Name < timeout = 1000; >``
- Auto-toggle this technique off 1000 milliseconds after it was enabled.
+ Auto-toggle this technique off 1000 milliseconds after it was enabled.\
+ This can for example be used to have a technique run a single time only to do some initialization work, via ``technique Name < enabled = true; timeout = 1; >``
  * ``technique Name < toggle = 0x20; togglectrl = false; toggleshift = false; togglealt = false; >``
  Toggle this technique when the specified key is pressed.
  * ``technique Name < hidden = true; >``